 There are two options:

 - Claim a flat rate of £6 per week (an allowance of £312 per year for the 2023/24 tax year)

 - Rent a room or space in your own personal house to your limited company.

 If you choose the second option you will be able to claim for more than the flat rate of £6 per week, however you should ensure that a formal rental agreement has been drawn up and that the cost is reasonable.
 Also, bear in mind that the income you receive as rent from your limited company needs to be declared on your personal tax return.
 If you need help deciding which would be the better option for you, then make sure to speak to an accountant.

 There are many more allowable expenses which can help reduce your corporation tax, and unfortunately no definitive list supplied by HMRC.
 One way to ensure you are making use of every allowable expense and tax relief available is to use our company tax return service.
-We’re happy to offer a free consultation with no obligation to discuss how we can help.
+We’re happy to offer a introductory call with no obligation to discuss how we can help.